 Conducting research on vitamins and health outcomes is a very tricky business.
 In an ideal world, you would randomize young people to either receive Vitamin D supplementation or not, and their health outcomes would be tracked into old age.

 Since this is impossible, we have to rely on less than ideal study designs to give us information.
 While that information is very helpful, we also must take it in context, understanding the limitations of the experimental design.

 Given all of the complexity of the data, how should we approach Vitamin D?
-At Sundaily, we believe Vitamin D benefits are worth seeking, so we chose to add it to our sun protective gummy.
+At Sundaily, we believe Vitamin D benefits are worth seeking, so we're confident it belongs in The Base Layer.
 That decision was guided by the recommended guidelines from groups whose job it is to make sense of the research, such as the Institute of Medicine and National Institutes of Health (NIH).

 How can we safely get Vitamin D?

 According to the NIH, using a serum vitamin D concentration of 50nmol/L or higher is a threshold sufficient to cover the health needs of 97.5% of the population.
 The recommended daily allowances associated with this range from 600-800 IU for adults, depending on the age group.

 Like most things in biology, numbers that are too low (Vitamin D deficiency) or too high (Vitamin D toxicity) can be bad, with the goal of being somewhere in the middle.
 Because of this, the NIH conservatively recommends an upper limit of 4,000 IU per day for adults, a dose five times higher than what is in a one-gummy serving of The Base Layer (800 IU).

 Sunscreen does get in the way of Vitamin D synthesis.
 When our skin is exposed to the sun, it starts the process of creating Vitamin D3 within our bodies.
 When sunscreen's part of the equation, this gets harder since there's less light getting to our skin.